homemadearcade/zero/todo/1_BACKLOG_CHORES.md

 BUGS
   Dont set Agora to a device if that device isn’t found this time.

-  Step titles are currently undefined without the game model

-  Edit Scroll bar style to be non existent

 EXPERIENCE ROLES
   If you switch roles the camera breaks